keploy/community-blog/clik8mkfp002b0al6dklraon4.md

 API testing validates data exchange, functionality, security, and reliability of APIs.
 This validation ensures they meet the required specifications.
 It also ensures APIs work in friendly way with other components.

-### Types of API Testing
+## What are Types of API Testing ?

 There are six types of testing commonly used in software development:

 1. **Unit Testing**: It is a type of testing that concentrates on checking each unit or component of code individually.
 Its purpose is to ensure that these units work correctly on their own, without relying on other parts of the code.
 It is typically done at the code level and helps identify any bugs or issues within specific modules or functions.

-1. **Integration Testing:** Integration testing involves testing how different units or modules interact and work together as a combined system.
+2. **Integration Testing:** Integration testing involves testing how different units or modules interact and work together as a combined system.
 It ensures that the integration between components, such as the backend and frontend, is smooth and error-free.

-1. **Functional Testing:** Functional testing evaluates the functionality of a software application by testing its features and user interactions.
+3. **Functional Testing:** Functional testing evaluates the functionality of a software application by testing its features and user interactions.
 It verifies that the application behaves as expected and meets the specified requirements.
 This can include end-to-end testing, which examines the entire application workflow from start to finish.

-2. **Performance Testing:** Performance testing measures the responsiveness, stability, scalability, and speed of a software application under various workload conditions.
+4. **Performance Testing:** Performance testing measures the responsiveness, stability, scalability, and speed of a software application under various workload conditions.
 It ensures that the system can handle the expected number of users and perform optimally.

-3. **Security Testing:** Security testing aims to identify vulnerabilities and weaknesses in a system's security measures.
+5. **Security Testing:** Security testing aims to identify vulnerabilities and weaknesses in a system's security measures.
 It includes testing for potential breaches, data integrity, authentication, and authorization mechanisms.
 This type of testing helps safeguard against potential threats and ensures the protection of sensitive information.

-4. **Usability Testing:** Usability testing assesses how user-friendly and intuitive a software application is.
+6. **Usability Testing:** Usability testing assesses how user-friendly and intuitive a software application is.
 It focuses on the user experience (UX) aspects, such as navigation, ease of use, and overall satisfaction.
 Usability testing ensures that the application meets the needs of its intended users and provides a positive user experience.

 By including different types of testing such software developers can thoroughly evaluate and improve the quality and dependability of their applications.

-### Performing API Testing
+## How to perform API Testing ?

 API unit testing is performed to validate the individual components or units of an API in isolation.
 It focuses on testing the functionality and behavior of specific API endpoints or methods.
 This testing ensures that each unit of the API performs as expected and adheres to the specified requirements.